Kalush Orchestra promise to be cultural ‘soldiers’ for Ukraine at MTV EMAs

 It will be the couple’s first time working together after keeping their partnership mostly out of the spotlight since they first sparked relationship rumours last year after appearing alongside each other on red carpets.

-Swift follows closely behind with six nods, with fellow Britons including Adele, Ed Sheeran, Calvin Harris and Coldplay also among the nominees.
+British stars including Ed Sheeran, Calvin Harris and Coldplay are also among the nominees.

 A raft of famous faces are also due to take on award presenting duties including Baywatch star David Hasselhoff, Eurovision runner-up Sam Ryder and singer and John Lennon’s son Julian Lennon.